Aandavan (2008 film): Reception

-Nowrunning wrote that "Andavan is as formulaic an action flick as has ever graced the silver screen.
+Nowrunning wrote that "Aandavan is as formulaic an action flick as has ever graced the silver screen.
 It's in reality a series of pointless fights, murders, verbal aggression and plenty of bloodshed frantically on the hunt for an interesting storyline".
 Indiaglitz wrote that "`Aandavan' is a regular Kalabhavan Mani affair -yet another take which glorify one-man vigilant justice.
 And as usual with his films, this too remains unsurprising and predictable to the core.
 In an obvious attempt at making a formulaic masala movie, the creators come up with another that turns out far from satisfactory".